(Disclosure: Some of the links below may be affiliate links)

 Contrary to this personal finance myth, there is such a thing as a too large emergency fund.

 There are many things you need to consider to decide on the size of an emergency fund.
 For instance, how safe is your job, and how well are you insured against significant expenses.
-For example, the maximum you could pay in case of a health emergency could be your deductible if you are insured.
+For example, the maximum you could pay for a health emergency could be your deductible if you are insured.
 Many people do not think of that.

 Now, if your job is not very safe and you are not well insured, you will probably need more than three months of retirement.
 But it is essential that not everyone needs a large emergency fund.
 My emergency fund is currently one month of income or about two months of expenses.
 And there are many examples of people who have smaller emergency funds than me.
 For instance, Big ERN has a zero-dollar emergency fund.